 As you struggle to keep up with your emails, you can also expect the others to be dealing with the same problem.
 So keep your emails concise.
 To help with that, there's Shortmail, a service that gives you the convenience of emailing limited to 500 characters.
 There are no attachments, junk mail or folders to manage.
 Your message has to be short and to the point, making it easier for the reader and writer.

 Including several topics on a single email does not necessarily mean that you are being more efficient just because you are sending fewer emails.
 Your reader might have skimmed the email quickly and left portions of the emails unaddressed.
 It may just be better sending two separate emails and getting the response you need rather than sending multiple emails back and forth about the same subject and dealing with delayed response time.

 Round up emails also make it difficult to track different issues.
 You might find it harder to reference these emails in the future when the subject title does not match its content, which brings me to my other tip…

 2. Be Smart About Subject Lines

 Your subject line will determine whether your reader is going to read or toss your email into the trash.
 Label “Urgent” when necessary and give a clear idea on what the email is about.
-After going through a database of over five million emails, Boomerang compiled a list of best subject lines here.
+After researching their existing database, Optinmonster compiled a list of best subject lines here.
 We've included why certain subject lines work here: